Data on Both Urban and Rural Hospitals

-This table includes information on urban and rural hospitals that were operating in 2022.
-Financial data shown are from the Medicare Cost Report filed in the most recent fiscal year available as of January 2023.
+This table includes information on urban and rural short-term acute care hospitals that were operating in 2024.
+Financial data shown are from the Medicare Cost Report filed in the most recent fiscal year available as of January 2025.
 The table can be sorted by clicking the arrows next to each column heading.
 The data can be restricted to a specific state or hospital or to hospitals within a specific range of expenses or margins using the filtering boxes.

 Rural vs Urban.
 A hospital is classified here as “rural” if it is located in a rural community that meets the criteria established by the Health Resources and Services Administration (HRSA).
 (Different definitions of “rural” are used by other federal agencies and some states.)
 Under the HRSA definition, a community is rural if it is either: